tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 Extended Key Update assumes a transient compromise of the current application traffic keys, not a persistent attacker with ongoing access to key material.
-Long-term private keys are assumed to remain secure, as they are stored in a secure element, such as a Trusted Execution Environment (TEE), Hardware Security Module (HSM), or Trusted Platform Module (TPM).
-In contrast, application traffic keys are stored in within the rich operating system, where short-term exposure due to memory disclosure or transient compromise may occur.
-Post-compromise security therefore remains achievable, as a fresh key exchange during an Extended Key Update restores confidentiality once the compromise is resolved.
+The procedure itself does not rely on long-term private keys; those are assumed to remain secure, as they are stored in a secure element, such as a Trusted Execution Environment (TEE), Hardware Security Module (HSM), or Trusted Platform Module (TPM).
+In contrast, application traffic keys are stored within the rich operating system, where short-term exposure due to memory disclosure or transient compromise may occur.
+Post-compromise security can be re-established, provided the compromise is no longer active when an Extended Key Update is performed.

+Extended Key Update can restore confidentiality only if the attacker no longer has access to either peer and cannot interfere with the key update procedure.
+If an adversary retains access to current application traffic keys and can act as a man-in-the-middle during the Extended Key Update, then the update cannot restore security.
+In that case, the attacker can impersonate each endpoint and substitute key shares, maintaining control of the communication.
+Therefore, Extended Key Update provides recovery only in the case where the compromise has ended before the procedure begins.

 If a compromise occurs before the handshake completes, the ephemeral key exchange, client_handshake_traffic_secret, and server_handshake_traffic_secret could be exposed.
-In that case, only the initial handshake messages and the application data encrypted can be decrypted until the Extended Key Update procedure completes.
+In that case, only the initial handshake messages and the application data encrypted with these secrets can be decrypted until the Extended Key Update procedure completes.
 The Extended Key Update procedure derives fresh application traffic secrets from a new ephemeral key exchange, ensuring that all subsequent application data remains confidential.